-2030 Target 2040 Target 2045 Target 80% of organic waste is diverted 85% of organic waste is diverted 90% of organic waste is diverted 15,531 MTCO2e 18,226 MTCO2e 20,834 MTCO2e
+2030 Target 2040 Target 2045 Target

+80% of organic waste is diverted 85% of organic waste is diverted 90% of organic waste is diverted

+15,531 MTCO2e 18,226 MTCO2e 20,834 MTCO2e

-- Action WR-2.1.1: Implement and enforce the requirements of SB 1383 and eliminate disposal of compostable organic materials to landfills. - Action WR-2.1.2: Expand existing organic waste collection routes and drop-off sites to improve composting services for interested residents and businesses. - Action WR-2.1.3: Seek partnerships with schools to develop school composting programs and education.
+- ▶ Action WR-2.1.1: Implement and enforce the requirements of SB 1383 to divert compostable organic materials from landfills, ensuring that outreach and education materials are provided in appropriate languages and at appropriate literacy levels to meet the unique needs of residents and small businesses. - ▶ Action WR-2.1.2: Expand existing organic waste collection routes and drop-off sites to improve composting services for interested residents and businesses. - ▶ Action WR-2.1.3: Seek partnerships with schools to develop school composting programs and education. - ▶ Action WR-2.1.4: Seek partnerships with nonprofits and local community-based organizations to establish new food recovery programs, but also to maintain existing ones, such as the Alameda County Food Recovery Project led by the Alameda County Deputy Sheriffs' Activities League. - ▶ Action WR-2.1.5: Develop and launch multilingual outreach campaigns intended to educate the community and food generating businesses on reducing food waste, properly storing food, and composting.